Home

 For our brothers and sisters who didn't come home, or who came home broken and gave up the will to live...

-• I think it is safe to say that no genre in modern, popular fiction has been as well mined as the zombie apocalypse – except for maybe sexy vampires but the less said about that the better.
-Yet in to this space boldly leaps author Nicholas Sansbury Smith and his novel “Extinction Horizon”.
+"Be ye at peace, brothers and sisters, we've got the watch now.
+The dark will nay longer touch ye." - I think it is safe to say that no genre in modern, popular fiction has been as well mined as the zombie apocalypse – except for maybe sexy vampires but the less said about that the better.
+Yet in to this space boldly leaps author Nicholas Sansbury Smith and his novel “Extinction Horizonâ€.
 The first of The Extinction Cycle series is about, you guessed it, the zombie apocalypse.
 While you won’t find anything ground breaking in this first outing what you will find is a well written, fast paced and thrilling action novel that does a couple of thing very well.

 First of all the science and biology are first rate.
 I don’t know how accurate it is but the level of detail that Smith provides gives an eerie and plausible insight into how an extinction level event might unfold.
 Most of novels of this type gloss over the how’s and why’s associated with super-viruses.
 Smith attention to those details is one of the highlights of the novel.